-SARAH CUMBERS [00:33:25] I want to make one point just about people's perceptions that we know that fear is a big factor here.
-And one of the really interesting findings from the poll was that people tended to rate the likelihood of being in an airplane accident on the same level as the chances of drowning, even though drowning kills an estimated 32000 people per year, compared to two hundred and fifty people killed in airplane accidents.
-So it's just another factor that we need to take into account in understanding what's driving people's perceptions and then their behavior.
+SARAH CUMBERS [00:33:25] I want to make one point just about people's risk perceptions.
+We know that fear is a big factor here.
+And one of the really interesting findings from the poll was that people tended to rate the likelihood of being in an airplane accident on the same level as the chances of drowning, even though drowning kills an estimated 32,000 people per year, compared to two hundred and fifty people killed in airplane accidents.
+So it's just another factor that we need to take into account in understanding what's driving people's perceptions and then their behaviour.

 TOM HEAP [00:33:53] Manal, come in on this and I want to ask you something else.

 MANAL AZZI [00:33:57] I mean, I just wanted to say we're using the word risk.
 I mean, interchangeably, but obviously, I mean, there's more to it than the risk.
 So we you have hazards.
-You have the percentage of exposure to certain hazards, and then you have issues that are normalized in society.
-For instance, driving around like motorcycles without helmets could be normalized in a society yet, whereas sitting in different manufacturing, construction companies where we see the hazard, that's clearly and we've seen outcomes of fatal fatalities and people falling off roofs so they can you know, they perceive the risk differently.
-When you see the negative outcome quickly, like a similar to climate change, where you don't see who's controlling emissions and who's controlling decreasing the emissions.
+You have the percentage of exposure to certain hazards, and then you have issues that are normalised in society.
+For instance, driving around like motorcycles without helmets could be normalised in a society yet, whereas sitting in different manufacturing, construction companies where we see the hazard, that's clearly and we've seen outcomes of fatal fatalities and people falling off roofs so they can you know, they perceive the risk differently.
+When you see the negative outcome quickly, similar to climate change, where you don't see who's controlling emissions and who's controlling decreasing the emissions.
 And so the individual, if asked, they will feel it's not something that they can control.
 So it's not an immediate risk and the negative outcome is not immediate.
-And so there's that there are so many different factors in an individual seeing a risk to themselves in the reality and science and facts of how much they are exposed to various hazards that can lead to risk and then in the intensity and severity of this risk leading to a negative outcome.
-And when is it immediate?
+And so there's that there are so many different factors in an individual seeing a risk to themselves in the reality and science and facts of how much they are exposed to various hazards that can lead to risk and then in the intensity and severity of this risk leading to a negative outcome, and when.
+Is it immediate?
 Is it short term?
 Is it long term?

-[00:35:13] So all of these factors play a big role in making up our attitudes and sometimes normalizing negative issues.
+[00:35:13] So all of these factors play a big role in making up our attitudes and sometimes normalising negative issues.

 [00:35:21] So it's it's accepted that, you know, this is a risky job and I need to live.
 And other issues, including working conditions and livelihoods, push us to do a dangerous job knowing that there is a huge risk involved.
 But we're going to do it because at the end of the day, that's what pays, you know, putting bread on the table.